 Every aspect of business is managed to make the most of the resources involved and be as productive as possible.
 People are managed and supplies require management as well.
 Whether those supplies are goods or services, they must be accounted for and carried through from start to finish with deliberate control.

 Supply chain management is used to describe a number of different approaches that are used to integrate the flow of materials, finances and information efficiently.
 These items are usually outsourced from any number of places.
 These sources include suppliers, manufacturers, wholesalers, distributors and retailers.
 Items can pass through several hands until they reach the customer.

-SCM then is tasked with coordinating and integrating this back and forth, within and outside the organization.
+SCM coordinates and integrates this back and forth, within and outside the organization.
 Its objective is improving service for the customer but not at the expense of the organization, which is seeking at the same time to reduce its supply chain costs.